 How to Prepare the Ribs

 The key to any good round of ribs is proper preparation.
 This stage can make or break the success of your meal and neglecting good prep will give you bland, inferior ribs.
 Simply throwing them as you bought them onto the grill isn’t going to cut it.

 It’s also important to bear in mind that your grill will dictate the size of the rack that you can cook at once.
 We want as much of the ribs to be exposed at once, so it’s not a good idea to pile them on top of each other.
 As a result, you will probably only be able to fit one rack of spareribs on the grill or two racks of baby back.
 Keep this in mind when preparing your ribs.

 Start by removing the membrane from the rack.
 Not a lot of grillers do this, but doing so removes this thin skin off the back of the ribs, allowing them to be tender and packed full of flavor.

 You can do this with just a table knife, inserting it between the membrane and bone.
 Try to glide the blade around a bit until enough of the layer has loosed so that you can tear it off with your hands.
 Use a paper towel if it’s too slippery.

 Once you have managed to peel off the membrane, trim off any excess fat with a pair of meat scissors.
 If you don’t have scissors, then use a sharp knife.
 Once you have done this, check the ribs for any loose meat.
 You will want to remove these so that all you’re left with is a clean and beautiful rack of ribs.

-As with so many cuts of meat, a crucial stage of meat prep is using a good rub.
+As with so many cuts of meat, a crucial stage of preparation is using a good rub.
 This will help infuse the meat with flavor while it’s cooking, while also creating a light crust over the pork, help to give it that satisfying crunch upon eating.